- National 82.43% 1st Dose

 The COVID-19 pandemic in Turkey is part of the ongoing pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 The first case in Turkey was recorded on 11 March, when a local returned home from a trip to Europe.
 The first death due to COVID-19 in the country occurred on 15 March.
-Turkey has stood out from the rest of Europe by not ordering a legal lockdown.
-The government kept many businesses open, and allowed companies to set their own guidelines regarding workers.
+Turkey stood out from the rest of Europe by not ordering a legal lockdown until April 2021, when the country enacted its first nationwide restrictions.
+The government kept many businesses open and allowed companies to set their own guidelines regarding workers.

 The resulting wave of infections never came close to overwhelming the Turkish health system, which has the highest number of intensive care units in the world at 46.5 beds per 100,000 people (compared to 9.6 in Greece, 11.6 in France, and 12.6 in Italy).
-As of 1 February 2021, Turkey’s observed case-fatality rate stands at 1.05%, the 139th highest rate globally.
-This low case-fatality rate has generated various explanations including the relative rarity of nursing homes, favorable demographics, long legacy of contact tracing,high number of intensive care units,universal health care, and a lockdown regime that led to a higher proportion of positive cases among working-age adults.
+As of 3 May 2021, Turkey’s observed case-fatality rate stands at 0.84%, the 148th highest rate globally.
+This low case-fatality rate has generated various explanations including the relative rarity of nursing homes, favorable demographics, long legacy of contact tracing, a high number of intensive care units, universal health care, and a lockdown regime that led to a higher proportion of positive cases among working-age adults.

 Throughout the pandemic, despite additional headwinds such as Saudi bans on Turkish goods, Turkish economy has performed far better than that of many of the country’s peers.
 The International Monetary Fund expects the Turkish economy to contract by 3.6 percent in 2020, versus 5.3 percent in Malaysia, 9 percent in Mexico, 9 percent in Greece, and 11.3 percent in Argentina.